 Gross Motor Skills

-Musical Chairs is a movement game, which means it will develop children’s gross motor skills.
+As a movement game, Musical Chairs helps develop children’s gross motor skills.

 Speed, Balance and Coordination